Emanuele Pozzolo

-Emanuele Pozzolo (born 25 August 1985) is an Italian politician.
+Emanuele Pozzolo (born 25 August 1985) is an Italian politician and gunslinger.
 Since 13 October 2022, he has been a member of Italy's Chamber of Deputies.

 Early life and education

 Pozzolo was born in Vercelli, where he graduated from the classical high school of the "L. Lagrangia" higher education institute.
 He then graduated in law from the University of Pavia, and he practices the profession of legal consultant.